frontenddogma/web-development-glossary/README.md

 ## Release and Pricing Plan

-1. Q1 2020: First edition, “pay what you want” (recommended $6.99), 10% of proceeds [donated to the EFF](https://leanpub.com/causes/eff)
+1. Q1 2020: First edition, “pay what you want” (recommended $6.99); on Leanpub, 10% of proceeds [donated to the EFF](https://leanpub.com/causes/eff)
-2. Q2/Q3 2020: Update to include >1.000 terms or to [provide examples](https://github.com/j9t/web-development-glossary/issues/1), “pay what you want” (recommended $9.99), 20% of proceeds donated to the EFF
+2. Q2/Q3 2020: Update to include >1.500 terms or to [provide examples](https://github.com/j9t/web-development-glossary/issues/1), “pay what you want” (recommended $9.99); on Leanpub, 20% of proceeds donated to the EFF
-3. Next substantial update, “pay what you want” (recommended $12.99), 30% of proceeds donated to the EFF
+3. Next substantial update, “pay what you want” (recommended $12.99); on Leanpub, 30% of proceeds donated to the EFF

 (All these ideas are subject to change.)